 How to Respond to Snapchat Nude Scams

 If you or a loved one has become a victim of Snapchat nude scams, it’s important to act quickly.
 Taking the appropriate steps in the right order is necessary to protect yourself.
-The steps below will give you the guidance needed to reduce the risk of the situation escalating.
+The blackmailer wants you to feel helpless and isolated.
+However, you are not alone and help is available.
+The steps below will give you the guidance needed to reduce the risk of the situation escalating. \

 Begin by documenting as much of the encounter as you can.
 This can be done by taking screenshots of all messages between the victim and the sextortionist.
 Screen recording may be beneficial as well.
 You should also include any conversations that happened outside of Snapchat.
 This documentation will make it easier to create a timeline of events.